rdewolff/temple/README.md

   to make that better in the futur?
 - most common type of object used in derby and their methods and properties ! this is a must have!
 - should components have a static content path?
+- can we do model.ref() in component or that does make no sense?
+Do we _have to_ use the modle.set() to handle data in our components?
+- can we call model.on() in a composant create methode or that would register many times the same trigger?
+- how to pass parameter from a view to a component index.js ?

 ## Mail to Derby.js Google group